Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Results and discussion

 \subsection{Model B: Hubble-tension alleviating background}

 The behavior of Model~B is qualitatively different.
-When constrained to $M=0$, this model predicts a significantly lower $\sigma_8$, lying $3.19\sigma$ below the Planck value.
+When constrained to $M=0$, this model predicts a significantly lower $\sigma_8$, lying $3.11\sigma$ below the Planck value.
 This reflects the fact that background modifications designed to increase $H_0$, as Model~B does, typically reduce the growth rate, thereby intensifying the $\sigma_8$ tension when considered alone.

 However, introducing the square-root term changes this picture significantly.
-Once $M$ is allowed to vary, the preferred value of $\sigma_8$ rises and becomes entirely consistent with Planck at the $1\sigma$ level.
+Once $M$ is allowed to vary, the preferred value of $\sigma_8$ rises and becomes entirely consistent with Planck at the $1.27\sigma$ level.
 In parallel, the fit quality improves substantially.
-Both AIC and BIC decrease by more than seven units ($\Delta\mathrm{IC}>7$), indicating strong statistical preference for including $M$ as an additional parameter.
+Both AIC$_c$ and BIC decrease by more than seven units ($\Delta \mathrm{IC} > 7$), suggesting that the inclusion of $M$ is favored, although part of the improvement is naturally attributable to the additional freedom introduced by the extra parameter.

 This result makes the key conceptual advantage of the $\sqrt{Q}$ correction clear: it can restore compatibility with Planck-level clustering amplitudes in models whose background evolution would otherwise strongly suppress structure growth.
 In this sense, Model~B with $M\neq 0$ represents a highly successful example of using perturbative freedom to rescue an otherwise disfavored background scenario.
 This is one of the main results of the present work.